What is a Master Food Preserver (MFP)?

 Following the initial certification, to remain certified, there is an annual requirement of 20 hours of educational service and 10 hours of continuing education.

-Complete this interest form to stay informed.
+Complete this interest form to stay informed for next year's registration announcement.

 If you have questions, please contact: